ellen-thompson/region-generation/README.md

 scipy \
 skimage

+## Room for Improvement
+- insert new ideas i've had since actually taking a programming class -

 ## Feedback
 Anything from code improvement suggestions to new ideas for making and working with region files is very welcome!
 Feel free to say hi on the NuSTAR Slack channel, which you can join from the [NuSTAR Observer's page](https://www.nustar.caltech.edu/page/observers).

+You can also contact me individually at ellent@nmsu.edu